solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex.md

 const umi = createUmi(connection);

-// Substitute in your collection NFT address from create-metaplex-collection.ts const collectionAddress = UMIPublicKey("");
+// Substitute in your collection NFT address from create-metaplex-nft-collection.ts const collectionAddress = UMIPublicKey("");

 // Substitute in your NFT address from create-metaplex-nft.ts